Docker Compose

 Open Payments resource server | DOMAIN | myrafiki.com | /etc/nginx/sites-available/open_payments_resource_server.config |

-ILP Connector | ilp.DOMAIN | ilp.myrafiki.com | /etc/nginx/sites-available/ilp.config |
+ILP connector | ilp.DOMAIN | ilp.myrafiki.com | /etc/nginx/sites-available/ilp.config |

 Open Payments auth server | auth.DOMAIN | auth.myrafiki.com | /etc/nginx/sites-available/open_payments_auth_server.config |